xparrth/expmanagement/README.md

 ### 📌 Featured project

 > **[Student Expense Mansger](https://github.com/xparrth/expmanagement — A full-stack web app built with React and MySQL.
-[Add a one-line description of what it does.]
+[A web application that helps any student track their day to day expenses]

 ---